laravel/docs/validation.md

 ### Authorizing Form Requests

 The form request class also contains an `authorize` method.
 Within this method, you may check if the authenticated user actually has the authority to update a given resource.
-For example, if a user is attempeting to update a blog post comment, do they actually own that comment?
+For example, if a user is attempting to update a blog post comment, do they actually own that comment?
 For example:

 	/**
 	 * Determine if the user is authorized to make this request.